 Most of us have one – a handy run-around, a family estate, a swish people carrier, maybe even a stunning new convertible – but do we get the full use out of our cars?
 Instead of just using it to pop to the shops or leaving it to sit and rust in the drive, why not start using your car to its full potential?
 Here are some top tips to help make that happen:

-Car sharing is actually a great way to save on fuel money, reduce your carbon footprint and a way to get to know new people and make new friends, or maybe get to know your colleagues or neighbours a little better.
+Car sharing is a great way to save on fuel money, reduce your carbon footprint and a way to get to know new people and make new friends, or maybe get to know your colleagues or neighbors a little better.

-The idea is that you give lifts to people who are travelling in the same direction as you (and, in some circumstances, they can return the favour).
-You can car share for regular journeys, such as to and from work or to the shops, or longer, one off journeys, such as travelling to a gig, match or on a holiday.
+The idea is that you give lifts to people who are traveling in the same direction as you (and, in some circumstances, they can return the favor).
+You can car share for regular journeys, such as to and from work or to the shops, or longer, one-off journeys, such as traveling to a gig, match or on a holiday.

 You can decide how you’ll split the driving (for regular journeys you might take it in turns each day) and the costs and, the more people who start car sharing, the more likely you’ll be able to find parking spaces!